 3. Marketing automation

 The fourth pillar that I’ve looked up really is about influencers.
 So what is an influencer, and why would I care?
-In the past, generally, people would go out to third party organisations, probably Gartner, Forrester, IDC, and sought their opinion about whatever they were particularly looking at.
-And those organisations are still important.
+In the past, generally, people would go out to third-party organizations, probably Gartner, Forrester, IDC, and sought their opinion about whatever they were particularly looking at.
+And those organizations are still important.
 But there are people out there, bloggers like myself who have an influence.
-People like Ted Rubin, Brian Solis, Bryan Kramer, people like that who have an opinion and are also driving the debate forward in terms of social, social enterprise, the sharing economy etc.
+People like Ted Rubin, Brian Solis, Bryan Kramer, people like that who have an opinion and are also driving the debate forward in terms of social, social enterprise, the sharing economy, etc.